MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/frequently-asked-questions.md

 The following FAQ came about due to the number of machines still using Windows 7.

-Please send aditional questions or comments to <SAUEFI@Microsoft.com>.
+Please send additional questions or comments to <SAUEFI@Microsoft.com>.

 **Q:** If I am installing Windows 7 on Skylake, which configuration should be chosen?
 Should the firmware CSM be enabled with UEFI boot (Config \#2) or legacy boot MBR (Config \#3)?
 If Legacy boot mode, why?